 Many disabled veterans worry about receiving a service connection without va medical records.
-As with every other job, it’s nearly impossible to keep perfect records of everything that occurs in the military during your service time.
+As with every job, it’s nearly impossible to keep perfect records of everything that occurs in the military during your service time.
 Unfortunately, this can cause issues if a veteran received an injury or debilitating condition due to an event occurring while they served.

 So if you are suffering from a service-connected condition but do not have the records to prove it, what kind of options do you have when submitting your claim to the VA for disability compensation?

 First of all, don’t panic.
 You’re not the first to experience trying to get a service connection without va medical records.

 Records may not be present for a number of reasons.
 Sometimes they get lost, you may have been treated at a civilian medical center and the records got mishandled or destroyed, or you may not have reported your condition for fear of being medically discharged.
 These situations have happened to many veterans.